 This Bruce Lee muscle exercise builds strong wrists, forearms, biceps, triceps and brachialis muscles.

-of the body, with the wrists turned up at the bottom of the outward arc and turned down on the inner arc.
+The dumbbells are simultaneously rotated in vertical circles in front of the body, with the wrists turned up at the bottom of the outward arc and turned down on the inner arc.
 Perform three sets of as many repetitions as possible (or as Bruce Lee wrote, “infinity”).

 Reverse (Barbell) Curl (4 sets x 6 reps, weight: 64 lbs.)